 Dr. Martin Luther King Jr. Celebration 2018

-On Friday, January 12, 2018, the Annual JHACH Martin Luther King Jr. Celebration took place on our campus.
-New this year, the hospital participated in an inaugural Day of Service on Friday, January 26.
-Employees were able to sign-up online to volunteer with a variety of charitable organizations in the community.
+On Friday, Jan.
+12, 2018, the Annual Johns Hopkins All Children's Dr. Martin Luther King Jr. Celebration took place on our campus.
+New this year, the hospital participated in an inaugural Day of Service on Jan.
+26. Employees were able to sign up online to volunteer with a variety of charitable organizations in the community.

 View more pictures here.

 Transgender Day of Remembrance (TDOR)

 What is the Transgender Day of Remembrance?

 The Transgender Day of Remembrance (TDOR) was started by transgender advocate Gwendolyn Ann Smith as a vigil to honor the memory of Rita Hester, a transgender woman who was killed in 1998.
 The vigil commemorated all the transgender people lost to violence that year and began an important memorial that has become the annual Transgender Day of Remembrance.

 How can we participated in the Transgender Day of Remembrance